 Contracts often require downstream coverage alignment so responsibilities are clear when claims happen.

-If subs do not carry their own coverage (or you cannot prove it), carriers may treat subcontractor costs as your exposure during audits in many cases.
+If subs do not carry their own coverage, or you cannot prove it, carriers may treat subcontractor costs as your exposure during audits in many cases.
+See our premium audit guide.

 What to collect from subcontractors (minimum documentation)